-The Padmanabhaswamy Temple is located in Thiruvananathpuram in the state of Kerala.
-It is believed that the great warrior and saint Parsuram consecrated the idol of Padmanabhaswamy in Dwapar yug.
-The main deity of this temple is lord Vishnu reclined on a serpent in a sleeping posture.
+The Padmanabhaswamy Temple is located in Thiruvananthapuram in the state of Kerala.
+It is believed that the great warrior and saint Parsuram consecrated the idol of Padmanabhaswamy in Dwapar Yug.
+The main deity of this temple is Lord Vishnu reclined on a serpent in a sleeping posture.
 This temple is one of the best examples of older Dravidian style architecture.
 Only those people are allowed in this which believes in Hindu religions and also they need to follow a dress code.

 9. Brihadeshwara Temple, Thanjavur

-The main attraction of this temple is the tower situated on the top of the sanctum which is around 216 feet high and can be seen from a long distance..
-This temple was built by using 130000 tons of granite and consider as one of the best granite temple of the world.
-This is the best example of south kings affections towards the God.
+The main attraction of this temple is the tower situated on the top of the sanctum which is around 216 feet high and can be seen from a long distance.
+This temple was built by using 130000 tons of granite and consider as one of the best granite temples in the world.
+This is the best example of south King’s affections towards God.
 This temple is situated in Thanjavur and the nearest airport is Tiruchapally which is only 60 km.